The Administrative Services Division is composed of 11 personnel both sworn and civilian, and includes the following

-The Evidence/Property section provides support to the overall law enforcement mission by maintaining the custody of evidence and ensuring the availability and readiness of agency equipment.
+The Evidence/Property section provides support to the overall law enforcement mission by maintaining the custody of evidence and ensuring the accountability, availability and readiness of agency equipment.
 The evidence/property officer transports evidence to and from the state crime laboratory and testifies in court as required on custody issues.

 Fiscal Services is tasked with performing complex financial work involving payroll time recording, accounts payable, purchasing, and worker's compensation documentation.
 Fiscal Services maintains close liaison with the state compensation board on reimbursement of county expenses as authorized to the Sheriff, a local constitutional officer.

 The mission of the Training Division is to transform uniformed and civilian members of the Police Department into law enforcement professionals, equipped with the necessary academic and tactical knowledge to protect the life, rights, property, and dignity of all the residents of the County of York.

 We believe that a well-trained law enforcement professional will have a favorable impact on the communities they serve, will be respected by their peers, and will be emulated by other law enforcement agencies.
-We endeavor to facilitate training by utilizing technology, research and development, and meticulous instruction to ensure that members of the Sheriff's Office can continue to be lauded as York County's Finest.
+We endeavor to facilitate ongoing and specialized training by utilizing the latest in technology, research and development.